About John W. McCormack

 Mr. McCormack served as a member of United States House of Representatives from 1928 until he retired from political life in 1971.

-Mr. McCormack represented the interests of our district as congressperson in the United States House of Representatives and later served as Speaker of the same governing body.
-All during his time in the legislature, Mr. McCormack and his wife, Harriet, lived on Columbia Road at Edward Everett Square, within the geographic boundaries of our Civic Association.
+He represented the interests of our district as congressperson in the United States House of Representatives and later served as Speaker of the same governing body.
+All during his time in the legislature, Mr. McCormack and his wife, Harriet, lived in Columbia Road at Edward Everett Square, within the geographic boundaries of our Civic Association.

 The purpose of our volunteer Association is to help maintain and improve the quality of life in our North Dorchester neighborhood by working in partnership with the city government, local businesses and other community organizations to bring about civic betterment and social improvements for the good of our residents and the welfare of our community.